• Skip to primary navigation

 What is Bedai?

 Bedai is a kachori, stuffed with a flavorful stuffing of lentil.
-Stuffing or filling is made of Urad Dal (skinned black gram lentil).
+The stuffing or filling is made of Urad Dal (skinned black gram lentil).
 Then this stuffed and rolled kachori is fried on moderate heat till crisp and golden brown.
 This urad dal stuffed crispy kachori is served with spicy potato curry but some prefer it with sweet and sour pumpkin curry (Khatta-Meetha Kaddu).
-Whatever you served it with, perfectly balanced flavor and texture that is so addictive that you wouldn’t be able to stop at one helping.
+Whatever you serve it with, it has a perfectly balanced flavor and texture that is so addictive that you wouldn’t be able to stop at one helping.

-If you have not tried this famous street food of Agra and are curious to know, how does it taste?
-Then use this step-by-step recipe, to make the best Bedai.
+If you have not tried this famous street food of Agra and are curious to know how it tastes, use this recipe to make the best Bedai.
 This recipe will help you to make authentic Agra-style Bedai which you can serve with Dubki Wale Aloo ki subji or Khatta-Meetha Kaddu.
-I have already shared recipes for Dubki Wale Aloo and Khatta Meetha Kaddu on the blog.

 Khata Bedai served in a basket